-Current School Board Policies and LCS Business Policies are available upon request.
+Disaster Preparedness Handbook Current School Board Policies and LCS Business Policies are available upon request.
 The Elementary & Middle School Parent Handbook does not serve to contractually bind the school in any way.
 It is subject to change without notice by the school board.

-Changes will be included in the enrollment process each year.
+Changes will be included in he enrollment process each year.
 In the event changes are made outside of annual enrollment time period, parents will receive a copy via email.